 Pharmacists currently spend very little time actually consulting their patients.
 This was already confirmed back in 2016 in an NIH study.
 Its findings demonstrated that pharmacists dedicated only 16.7% of their time to patient counseling.
 With new technological implementations, including updated software and automation, it’s likely that this percentage will greatly increase, making the future of pharmacy rather bright.

-By utilizing technology, the needs of patients can be better fulfilled and met.
-Currently, pharmacists spend most of their time with more administrative-type work, including talking to physicians about prescriptions, filling out paperwork, and actually filling the prescriptions.
-All of these tasks can be taken over by AI robots who can help pharmacists leverage their time better in order to keep the patient at the forefront.
+Utilizing pharmacy technology can better fulfill and meet patients’ needs.
+Currently, pharmacists spend most of their time doing administrative work, including talking to physicians about prescriptions, filling out paperwork, and actually filling the prescriptions.
+AI systems can take over all of these tasks, helping pharmacists leverage their time better and keep the patient at the forefront.

-Many patients are unaware that for simple medical conditions and chronic conditions, pharmacists are able to consult just as well as a physician would.
-By automating much of the administrative work and other menial tasks, pharmacists can dedicate more time to building those relationships with their patients, and give medical advice that is personalized to the individual.
+Many patients are unaware that for simple medical conditions and chronic conditions, pharmacists are able to consult just as well as primary care providers would.
+By automating much of the administrative work and other menial tasks, pharmacists can dedicate more time to patient education, building relationships with their patients and give medical advice that is personalized to the individual.

-Due to the increased use of technology, pharmacists would be able to do this not only when physically meeting with clients, but also via the phone or laptop.
-This allows for both brick-and-mortar, as well as digital pharmacies to improve their customer service and relationships with their patients, regardless of what type of pharmacy they work at or own.
-It can also increase their customer reach and improve access to healthcare tremendously, as not every patient lives within a drivable distance to a physical drug store.
+Due to the increased use of technology, pharmacists would be able to do this not only when physically meeting with clients but also via the phone or laptop.
+This allows both brick-and-mortar and digital pharmacies to improve their customer service and relationships with their patients, regardless of what type of pharmacy practice they work at or own.
+It can also increase their customer reach and improve access to health care tremendously, as not every patient lives within a drivable distance to a physical drug store.

 So, what could this look like in the future from a pharmacist’s perspective?
 Instead of receiving a prescription, then calling the doctor to check in with them, pharmacists could simply receive everything via a message over a corresponding computer system or app, where the patient’s medical history is already noted.
 This saves a lot of time and streamlines the entire process.
 It also ensures that fewer mistakes are made, while also allowing the patient to ask the pharmacist more specific health-related questions.

-With patients having closer relationships with their pharmacists, and pharmacists being able to consult their patients in the first place, patients are likely to receive much higher quality care, and their health could potentially be drastically improved.
-This will benefit both the pharmaceutical field as well as patients, and create more trust in the abilities of pharmacists.
+With patients having closer relationships with their pharmacists and pharmacists being able to consult their patients in the first place, patients are likely to receive much higher-quality care, and their health could potentially be drastically improved.
+This will benefit both the pharmaceutical field and patients and create more trust in pharmacists’ abilities.

 With the above in mind, let’s now look at the predicted advancements in clinical pharmacy.